vmdx/tf2toolbox/README.md

 ### Use of Memcached

-TF2Toolbox can optionally use `memcached` to store SteamAPI results (vanity URL lookups, profile information, etc.).
+TF2Toolbox can optionally use `memcached` to store SteamAPI results (vanity URL lookups, the schema!).
 This behavior can be set in `tf2toolbox/config.py`.
 Use of `memcached` requires memcached to be running locally.

 To install on Mac OS X: